Costaki33/TISAT/README.md

     ```
     - **Hydrostatic pressure formula:** `0.465 psi/ft X depth (ft)`
     - **Friction loss (DeltaP):** Computed using the Colebrook-White equation for turbulent flow.

+   *Note regarding bottomhole pressure calculation, the equation above is the ideal formula to be used when calculating.
+However, due to either a lack of precise of well depth information available, when calculating
+    deltaP (friction loss), the depth used may either be the **depth of the packer** or the **depth of the well**.
+Ideally it is the depth of the packer, but if not available the depth of the well is used.*
+    *Please review the `friction_loss_calc.py` and `tisat.py` to get a better understanding of how we handle for lack of well depth information*

 - **Well Sorting:** Wells are sorted as deep or shallow based on the Strawn Formation, with shallow wells plotted on the top of the figure and vice versa for deep wells.

 - **Visualization:** Generates plots and histograms for injection pressure trends, differentiating between deep and shallow wells.